generalludd/reports/README.md

 Built using the CodeIgniter Framework, this application can be run on any php/MySQL web server, but has only been tested on Unix and Linux-based apache server configurations.

 ### Configuration and Installation
 This application has not yet been set up for easy installation by other schools.
 I have not yet created an installer or other tools to get the system up and running.
 My hope is to have this completed by version 6.
+I am certainly happy to help with any installation questions.
+I am also available to customize for a negotiated fee.
+This has been tested on MySQL version 5.0.11 or later and works best using the mysqli driver instead of the older mysql driver.

 ### Authors and Contributors
 @fsmn/@generalludd is the author of this project.
 It was designed specifically for the Friends School of Minnesota, in Saint Paul, Minnesota.